eagle-io/docs/source/topics/views/map/index.rst

 |

 The show/hide filtered locations button found in the toolbar can be used to toggle the display of filtered locations.
-When active you will notice any filters locations are displayed with just a gray marker and no label.
-You can still hover or click these filtered locations to display their parameters list.
+When active you will notice any filters locations are displayed with just a *GRAY* marker and no label.
+You can still hover or click these filtered locations to display the parameters list.

 .. image:: map_controls_filter.png
 	:scale: 50 %